Specifyapp/parsers/README.md

 - Design tokens are returned in JSON
 - Assets are returned as files

-There is high chances you need to transform those design data to fit your needs.
+There are high chances you need to transform those design data to fit your needs.
 Parsers help you do just that.

 ### What are parsers?